koolgal006/steem-upvote-autocomments/README.md

-## Welcome to Steem Seven Commentaries
+## Welcome to Steem Upvote and Commentaries

 This bot will help curators to the Steem Blockchain to leave comments automatically in each post what they upvote.
 Anyone can use it following a few steps.